 Test & Maintain

-To mitigate corrosion, ICE conducts site surveys to identify, document and evaluate the level of cathodic protection on metallic structures in soil, water, concrete and other corrosive-electrolytes.
-Our engineers are NACE certified and qualified to undertake the many different types of surveys necessary to accurately assess the level of corrosion protection achieved due to the application of cathodic protection.
-ICE is familiar with industry regulations and how cathodic protection systems interact with structures in many different industries and settings as governed by American Petroleum Institute, American Water Works Association, and the Department of Transportation.
+To mitigate corrosion, ICC conducts site surveys to identify, document and evaluate the level of cathodic protection on metallic structures in soil, water, concrete and other corrosive-electrolytes.
+Our engineers are NACE-certified and qualified to undertake the many different types of surveys necessary to accurately assess the level of corrosion protection achieved due to the application of cathodic protection.
+ICC is familiar with industry regulations and how cathodic protection systems interact with structures in many different industries and settings as governed by American Petroleum Institute, American Water Works Association, and the Department of Transportation.

 - Close interval surveys

 - Routine corrosion monitoring surveys

 - Commissioning and certification surveys

 - Troubleshooting cathodic protection systems